-This day in the calendar of the Church, June 7, 1992 (Sunday) is known as
+This day in the calendar of the Church, June 7, 1992 (Sunday)

 the Sunday of the Holy Fathers of the First Ecumenical Council, assembled